Gotham City: DC Extended Universe

 Within the DC Extended Universe, Gotham City is located in Gotham County, New Jersey.
-In Batman v Superman: Dawn of Justice, paperwork mentions that the city is in "Gotham County," and Amanda Waller's files on Deadshot and Harley Quinn in Suicide Squad reveal Gotham City to be located in the state of New Jersey.
-Zack Snyder confirmed that Metropolis and Gotham City are in close geographical proximity to each other.
-The Boston Globe compared the close proximity of Gotham City and Metropolis to Jersey City and Manhattan.
-A television ad for Turkish Airlines that premiered during the 2016 Super Bowl featured Bruce Wayne (played by Ben Affleck) promoting Gotham as a tourist destination.
+In Batman v Superman: Dawn of Justice, paperwork mentions that the city is in Gotham County, and Amanda Waller's files on Deadshot and Harley Quinn in Suicide Squad reveal Gotham City to be located in the state of New Jersey.
+Zack Snyder confirmed that Metropolis and Gotham City are in geographical proximity to each other.
+The Boston Globe compared the proximity of Gotham City and Metropolis to Jersey City and Manhattan.
+A television ad for Turkish Airlines that premiered during the 2016 Super Bowl featured Bruce Wayne (Ben Affleck) promoting Gotham as a tourist destination.

 To create Gotham in Batman v Superman: Dawn of Justice, the creative team "decided to recreate and combine large sections of existing selected city sections and adapt the architecture and layout to fit Gotham's.
 Thousands of photographs were put through MPC's photogrammetry pipeline to create geometry and textures for each city section."

-In Birds of Prey, which takes place in Gotham, the entire shoot took place in Los Angeles.
+Birds of Prey, which takes place in Gotham, was shot entirely in Los Angeles.
 It was originally expected to be filmed in Atlanta and Savannah, Georgia, but the production received a tax credit from California, incentivizing the location change.

 The Batman

 The 2022 Matt Reeves film The Batman delves into the criminal underbelly of Gotham City through noir-style storytelling and highlights themes of corruption rampant within the city's government and police department.
-The movie used London, Glasgow, Liverpool, and Chicago as filming locations for Gotham City.
-Although filmed in various locations, Matt Reeves modeled Gotham on New York City.
+The film used London, Glasgow, Liverpool, and Chicago as filming locations for Gotham City, although it was modeled on New York City.
 A towering skyscraper similar to the Empire State Building looms over Gotham City with an emblazoned sign that reads "Gotham Empire".
 A busy, commercial intersection called "Gotham Square" is seen in several shots and resembles Times Square with its bright signs and giant digital screens.
 The film's concluding sequence, while filmed at London's O2 Arena, is called "Gotham Square Garden", taking its naming convention from New York's Madison Square Garden.

-Various members of the Gotham City Police Department and the city's mobsters speak with East Coast accents similar to those of New York and New Jersey.
+Joker (2019) and Joker: Folie à Deux (2024)

-Joker (2019)Joker director and producer Todd Phillips imagined Gotham as a "version of Gotham was the pre-'80s boom New York, or urban northeastern center, but not the iconic New York."
-When asked how he re-imagined the city, production designer Mark Friedberg stated "our version of Gotham was what groomed him.
+Joker director and producer Todd Phillips imagined Gotham as a "version of Gotham was the pre-'80s boom New York, or urban northeastern center, but not the iconic New York".
+When asked how he re-imagined the city, production designer Mark Friedberg stated, "our version of Gotham was what groomed him.
 It was both an appreciation for how severe things got in the city, but also for the world of possibility that lived in the version of that city."
+The film shot on location and used landmarks in New York City; Jersey City, New Jersey; and Newark, New Jersey.
+In Joker: Folie à Deux, Gotham is explicitly stated to be in New York State.